ncschroeder/Number-Theory-Playground/README.md

 <summary>Example</summary>
 <br/>

-The `TwoSquareTheoremAnswer` class has `primeNum`, `a`, and `b` `int` fields. `primeNum` is the first prime number ≥ an input number that's 1 above a multiple of 4. `a` and `b` are the ints whoses squares sum to `primeNum`.
+The `TwoSquareTheoremAnswer` class has `pythagPrime`, `a`, and `b` `int` fields. `pythagPrime` is the first Pythagorean prime ≥ an input number. `a` and `b` are the ints whoses squares sum to `pythagPrime`.
 The `TwoSquareTheoremAnswerTests.allMethods` test method is parameterized and the source of the parameters is this CSV data:

 ```
-INPUT,  EXPECTED_PRIME_NUM,  EXPECTED_A,  EXPECTED_B
+INPUT,  EXPECTED_PYTHAG_PRIME,  EXPECTED_A,  EXPECTED_B
 5,               5,                 1,           2
 45,              53,                2,           7
 275,             277,               9,           14
 5_090,           5_101,             50,          51
 ```

-I got the expected prime nums from [Wikipedia's list of prime numbers](https://en.wikipedia.org/wiki/List_of_prime_numbers).
-I got the expected a's and b's by running the NTP CLI and having it do a Two Square Theorem section calculation but I verified that the sum of the squares of a and b equals the expected prime num.
+I got the expected Pythagorean primes from [Wikipedia's list of prime numbers](https://en.wikipedia.org/wiki/List_of_prime_numbers).
+I got the expected a's and b's by running the NTP CLI and having it do a Two Square Theorem section calculation but I verified that the sum of the squares of a and b equals the expected Pythagorean prime.

 </details>